blewjy/slate/source/includes/deployments.md

 `DELETE /flight/deployments/{deployment_id}`

 Delete a specific deployment belonging to the company of the user.
 A valid `deployment_id` in the path parameter is required for a successful call.

+A successful deletion will return a `200 OK` status and the deleted deployment object in the response body.

 <div></div>